ZebraDevs/zeta_flutter/packages/zeta_flutter_utils/README.md

-# zeta_flutter_utils
+# Zeta Utils

-Utility classes and functions used by zeta_flutter.
+Utility classes and functions used by zeta_flutter from Zebra Technologies.

+These utils are a part of the Zeta Design System, and can be used either on their own or with [Zeta Flutter](https://pub.dev/packages/zeta_flutter)

 ### Debounce